vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ![Overview](./overview.jpg)

-Our testing also extends to outdoor conditions, providing valuable assessments of the data gathered from temperature, humidity, GPS (including coordinates, speed, and altitude), IR range, and battery voltage during the rover's full-load operations.
+The testing also extends to outdoor conditions, providing valuable assessments of the data gathered from temperature, humidity, GPS (including coordinates, speed, and altitude), IR range, and battery voltage during the rover's full-load operations.

 ![Overview Outdoor Test](./overview.mp4)

 ### Recap

-In [Part 2](/posts/robot-camera-video-stream-using-aws-kvs), we discussed the process of integrating the peer-to-peer video stream from the rover's onboard camera into our mobile frontend application.
+In [Part 2](/posts/robot-camera-video-stream-using-aws-kvs), we discussed the process of integrating the peer-to-peer video stream from the rover's onboard camera into the mobile frontend application.
 This was achieved through the utilization of WebRTC and AWS Kinesis Video Stream (KVS) as the Signaling Server.

 ### Source Code